I Want To...

 I live outside of the United States

 Baltimore, MD 21287 map

-Dr. Khaled Kebaish is a professor of orthopaedic surgery and neurological surgery at the Johns Hopkins University School of Medicine.
+Dr. Khaled Kebaish serves as chief of the Spine Division in the Department of Orthopaedic Surgery.
+He is a professor of orthopaedic surgery and neurological surgery at the Johns Hopkins University School of Medicine.
 His areas of clinical expertise include spine deformities and scoliosis, degenerative spine disorders, spine tumors and disc arthroplasty.

 Dr. Kebaish earned his M.D. from Cairo University.
 He completed his residency at University of Toronto in Toronto, Canada, and performed a fellowship in spinal reconstructive surgery at Johns Hopkins.

 Dr. Kebaish's research interests include the clinical and functional outcomes of spine surgery with a special focus on adult deformity surgery.
 He also focuses on the biomechanical testing and evaluation of different fixation devices and techniques in the adult spine.

 - Division Chief, Orthopaedic Spine Surgery

 - University of Toronto - Institute of Medical Science / Orthopaedic Surgery (1999)